Nukesor/pueue/README.md

 `pueue remove index` Removes the command at #index.
 `pueue switch index1 index2` Switches the commands at #index1 and #index2.

-`pueue show` Shows the current queue, process and daemon state.
+`pueue status` Shows the current queue, process and daemon state.
+`pueue show` Shows the output of the currently running process.
 `pueue log` Prints the log of all executed commands.